Consequences of Breaking a Contract

 - Did the breaching part act fair and in good faith?

 - Was the breach within the breaching party's control?

 A buyer can sue if the seller fails to live up to obligations.
-The amount of the restitution depends on the loss.
-Many times, there is an arbitration clause to minimize litigation cost for both parties.
+The amount of restitution depends on the loss.
+Many times, there is an arbitration clause to minimize litigation costs for both parties.
 In that case, the seller and the buyer must follow the arbitrator's recommendation.

 Remedies for a Breach of Contract

 Under the law, once a contract is breached, the guilty party must remedy the breach.
 The primary solutions are damages, specific performance, or contract cancellation and restitution.

 - Compensatory damages: The goal with compensatory damages is to make the non-breaching party whole as if the breach never happened.